A message from our Numeracy Specialist, Peter Buultjens

 - 2 lessons focus on number skills.

-- 2 lessons cover shape, measurement, statistics, and probability, with number skills integrated.
+- 2 lessons covering Algebra, Measurement, Space, Statistics or Probability, with number skills integrated.

 - 1 lesson focuses on solving real-world problems.